-The following feedback and remediation procedures will be used when issues/concerns arise.
+The following remediation procedures will be used when issues/concerns arise.

-- 1. Lack of evidence of progress that indicates an ability to complete degree requirements in six years (as required by the Graduate School). - A. Faculty Advisor will discuss timeline with student, options for Program completion, and option of Graduate School extension related to extenuating circumstances. - B. Graduate School will notify student in writing 1-2 semesters before six year timeline shall expire, with options for extension or dismissal. - 2.
-Overall GPA of less than 3.0 throughout the program (on a 5-point standard grading scale; A=4.0, B+=3.5, B=3.0, C+=2.5, C=2.0, D+-1.5, D=1.0, F=Below 1.0). - A. First semester Faculty Advisor will communicate GPA to student.
+- Lack of evidence of progress that indicates an ability to complete degree requirements in six years (as required by the Graduate School). - Faculty Advisor will discuss timeline with student, options for Program completion, and options for Graduate School extension.
+It is the student's right to request for time extension per the University Rules.
+Program faculty will recommend an extension if the student is able to provide sufficient evidence that there were 1) extenuating circumstances that prohibited the student from moving through the program in a timely manner, 2) the student is not on a remediation plan related to other academic, intrapersonal or interpersonal concerns, and 3) the student can provide evidence that they will be able to complete the remaining program requirements within the 1 year extension timeframe permitted by the Graduate School. - Overall GPA of less than 3.0 throughout the program (on a 5-point standard grading scale; A=4.0, B+=3.5, B=3.0, C+=2.5, C=2.0, D+-1.5, D=1.0, F=Below 1.0). - First semester Faculty Advisor will communicate GPA to student.
 Faculty Advisor and student will discuss academic and other issues impacting GPA.
-Student will be placed on academic probation for one semester. - B. Second semester Student will remain on academic probation for second semester.
-Student must meet with Program faculty to discuss academic issues and generate professional development action plan. - C. Third semester Student will be subject to dismissal from Program. - 3.
-Individual grade of less than B- (3.0) on one or more required Program course outlined on the Program Course Distribution (PCD) form. - A. First course Faculty Advisor will meet with student to discuss academic and other issues impacting course grade. - B. Second course Student must meet with Program faculty to discuss academic and other issues impacting course grade.
+Student will be placed on academic probation for one semester. - Second semester Student will remain on academic probation for second semester.
+Student must meet with Program faculty to discuss academic issues and generate a professional development action plan. - Third semester The student will be subject to recommendation for dismissal from Program. - Individual grade of less than B- on one or more required Program course outlined on the Program Course Distribution (PCD) form. - First course Faculty Advisor will meet with student to discuss academic and other issues impacting course grade. - Second course Student must meet with Program faculty to discuss academic and other issues impacting course grade.
 Student will be placed on academic probation.
 Student will be reviewed for possible dismissal from Program.
 NOTE: No more than six semester credits of "C," "C+," and "C-" may be counted toward the 60 credits required for the program.
-No grades below "C-" may be counted toward a degree.
+No grades below "C-" may be counted toward a degree. - Third course The student will be subject to recommendation for dismissal from Program. - Non-passing score on the comprehensive examination. - Level 1: First non-passing score Student will meet with program director to discuss scores.
+Student will meet with advisor to discuss study strategies to encourage success.
+Student must re-take the complete written examination one time the following semester.
+The same examination taken the first time must be re-taken during the second attempt.